 An Attendance Contract will be offered to the parent/carer in writing.
 This is a supportive meeting and entered in voluntarily.
 It is important that the student also attends this meeting to allow them to contribute to the agreed support.
-This meeting will be with the most appropriate member of the College staff.
-The Attendance Officer will attend all meetings.
+This meeting will be with the most appropriate members of the College staff for example Assistant Principal and Head of School.
 Regular reviews of this contact will take place to identify if support has been successful and appropriate.